-Options contracts give holders the option but not the obligation to buy or sell an asset at a certain price during a specific period of time.
-An options contract that bets on an asset falling in price is called a “put.”
+Options contracts give holders the option, but not the obligation, to buy or sell an asset at a certain price during a specific period of time.

 Bitcoin put options could be used as a way to short Bitcoin.
-At the time of purchase, an investor only has to risk the premium for buying the option contract, which is typically a small amount.
+At the time of purchase, an investor only has to risk the premium (essentially, a purchasing fee) for buying the option contract, which is typically a small amount.
 Still, options are complex and can lead to large losses for traders unsure of what they’re doing.

 Shorting Bitcoin with Leveraged Bitcoin Trading

-When engaging in sophisticated trading methods like shorting, having a plan is usually a good idea.
-Making trades without some kind of strategy or plan is a lot like gambling.
+When engaging in sophisticated trading methods like shorting, it’s a good idea to have a plan going in.
+Making trades without some kind of strategy or plan is more akin to gambling than serious investing.

 When it comes to short selling, the goal is to be as certain as possible that prices won’t rise in the near-term, since this could lead to substantial losses.
-Therefore, it’s important to recognize when bullish factors are not present, rather than only looking for bearish factors that are present.
+Therefore, it’s important to recognize when bullish factors are not present in the market, rather than only looking for bearish factors that are present.